Removing Carpet from Stairs

 This part is a little hard to explain and it is probably better shown with photos.

-The issues were the top of my stairs where we had a different depth in stair treads and were left with a gap at the top after removing the top tread where the bamboo wood flooring was going to go.
+The issues were at the top of my stairs where we had a different depth in stair treads and were left with a gap at the top after removing the top tread where the bamboo wood flooring was going to go.
 Gosh, what a long sentence. let me show you:

 The new bamboo tread was shorter than the old one and left a big gap.
 See below: